Table of Contents Show

 11. El Malpais National Monument

-Known for its lava fields, this New Mexico National Park is located in Northwest New Mexico, almost 85 miles from Albuquerque.
+Known for its lava fields, is located in Northwest New Mexico, almost 85 miles from Albuquerque.
 There is no entry fee here and the park is open all year round.

-A law was passed by the Federal Government in 1987 to preserve the ecological, cultural, archaeological, scenic, scientific, and the wilderness resources surrounding the lava flows.
-The area covers a few thousand acres and there are sandstone cliffs, canyons, caves, craters and picnic area.
+A law was passed by the Federal Government in 1987 to preserve the ecological, cultural, archaeological, scenic, scientific, and wilderness resources surrounding the lava flows.
+The area covers a few thousand acres and there are sandstone cliffs, canyons, caves, craters, and picnic areas.

 12. Chaco Culture National Historic Park

-This park is located in the remote northwestern part and is considered one of the important historic parks among New Mexico National Parks.
+This park is located in the remote northwestern part and is considered one of the important historic parks.

 Open all year round this historical park is one of the best-preserved of the significant sites and offers an opportunity to see the ancient Puebloan ruins, hiking, and camping.

 Chaco stands out for its remarkable architecture and its huge monumental public ceremonial buildings.
-It prides itself for its ancient urban ceremonial center that is very different from anything constructed before.
+It prides itself on its ancient urban ceremonial center that is very different from anything constructed before.